When my mom passed away, my elderly father would not move out of the house they’d shared.

 Living in a senior community meant friends and activities to keep him busy every day.
-It also gave us both peace of mind that he’d have near-instant help if he fell or became ill.
+It also gave us both peace of mind that he’d have near-instant help and access to medical care if he fell or became ill.

-Explain How Much Their Move Will Help You – Their Loving Child
+10. Explain How Much Their Move Will Help YOU

 With time, a parent’s love for their child will often overcome their objections.